-On 1 June 2021 amendments to the State and Regional Development SEPP commenced to temporarily allow more warehouses and data centres to be assessed as State significant development (SSD), providing a clear and more certain planning pathway for warehouses and data storage facilities.
+In June 2021 the State and Regional Development SEPP was amended to temporarily allow more warehouses and data centres to be assessed as state significant development (SSD).

-The department has identified warehouses and data centres as types of development well placed to support the State’s short-term economic recovery from the COVID-19 pandemic.
+Warehouses and data centres are well placed to support the state’s economic recovery from the COVID-19 pandemic.

 The demand for data centres and warehouse development is growing due to rapid technology advancements and a boom in e-commerce sectors.
 This is coupled with a need for larger off-site data storage and a shift to keeping business locally within NSW.

 Warehouses and data centres are quick to build and generate a high number of jobs that will help the state’s economic recovery.

 What are the changes to SSD thresholds?